richardsc/nb/README.md

 *To do.* invent an easily-understood syntax for boolean operations on args, perhaps just e.g.  ``--keyword a+b`` and ``--keyword a|b``.
 (It's not good to use ``&`` for logical AND, because that will require escaping in the unix shell.)

+## For contributors

+To get started, try doing

+    make

+here, which will create a database (*warning*: it also deletes an existing one!) and then do

+    make test

+to query that database.